jara001/f1tenth-rules/rules_v3.md

 ### Tournament types

 Below a list of possible tournament types follows.
-Competition rules specify, which are used.
+Competition rules specify, which are used. <!--add the who starts where and who wins here-->

 #### All-vs-all